Volatility Guide for Macro Investors: What It Means

 For macro investors, volatility is not just a description of sharp market movement.
 It is part of the broader risk environment that changes how price action is interpreted across rates, equities, currencies, and credit at the same time.
-The same move can carry a different meaning depending on whether the backdrop is stable, compressed, dislocated, or rapidly expanding, which is why a working understanding of volatility matters well beyond a single chart or asset class.
+A working understanding of volatility starts with one core distinction: markets price uncertainty forward through implied volatility, while they record observed movement through realized volatility.

 That is why macro investors rarely treat volatility as an isolated technical statistic.
 They use it to judge how readable the environment is, how fragile current pricing assumptions may be, and whether market behavior is still orderly enough to interpret with confidence.
 Volatility does not replace other macro signals, but it often determines how much weight those signals deserve.